Which Canon RF wide angle lens to choose?

 Use of filters

 I used to always have a section on this subject when I owned a DSLR because it was important to me and to many landscape photographers who use filters (polarizing, GND or ND).
-However, nowadays, with recent mirrorless cameras, and for all Canon wide-angle RF lenses mentioned in this article, you will always be able to use screw-in filters.
-So, you don’t have to take this point into account anymore.
+However, nowadays, with many recent mirrorless wide-angle lenses, including the Canon RF wide-angle lenses mentioned in this article, you can usually use screw-in filters.
+So this point is less restrictive than it used to be.

 I’m reaching the end of this article on current Canon RF wide-angle lenses.
 Obviously, you have a limited choice, especially when compared to other brands.
-However, until Canon decides to accept third-party brands, things won’t get any better on this side of things.
+However, although the choice has improved with a few third-party RF-S options, Canon RF still remains more closed than some competing systems.

 In the meantime, I invite you to read our summary of the best current Canon RF lenses, which includes some of the lenses mentioned in this article as well as standard, macro and telephoto lenses.
 If you are interested, we have also written a comprehensive guide to Canon RF pancake lenses.